Unmet Medical Need

 The essence of our medical hypothesis is the strong correlation – and we believe, causality – between dysregulated fatty acid oxidation and the development of neurological disorders.

 Strongly upregulated lipid metabolism and deficient glucose metabolism are important, shared pathogenic mechanisms that underlie processes such as increased production of radical oxygen species and oxidative stress, inflammation, myelin sheath damage and demyelination, accumulation of misfolded proteins, neuronal loss and loss of muscle strength.

-Pre-clinical data from animal models of ALS, Parkinson’s, MS and Depression show that down-regulating fatty acid oxidation has a profoundly positive effect on survival and quality of life.
+Our drug candidate Mitometin is a small molecule, orally administered, reversible inhibitor of carnitine palmitoyl transferase 1 (CPT1), a key enzyme in beta-oxidation as it facilitates transport of fatty acids across the mitochondrial membrane.
+Pre-clinical data from animal models of neurodegenerative diseases including ALS, Parkinson’s Disease, Huntington’s Disease, MS and depression show that down-regulating fatty acid oxidation has a profoundly positive effect on survival and quality of life.